bitmold/snowflake-proxy-service/README.md

 When the proxy resumes, an event of `SnowflakeProxyService.ACTION_RESUMING` is emitted.

+The idea at the moment behind pausing is for use cases where your app may be running for a long time, say when the uesr goes to bed or isn't using their Android device.
+In other cases, it may make sense to simply kill `SnowflakeProxyService` rather than having it run in this *paused* state.

 ## Proxy Configuration

 Your app can fully configure the underlying snowflake proxy, although by default `SnowflakeProxyService` uses the defaults specified in <a href="https://github.com/tladesignz/IPtProxy">IPtProxy</a>.
-An up-to-date explanation of how snowflake functions on <a href="https://gitlab.torproject.org/tpo/anti-censorship/pluggable-transports/snowflake/-/wikis/Technical%20Overview">The Tor Project's wiki</a>.
+An up-to-date explanation of how snowflake functions can be found on <a href="https://gitlab.torproject.org/tpo/anti-censorship/pluggable-transports/snowflake/-/wikis/Technical%20Overview">The Tor Project's wiki</a>.

 ```kotlin
 val intent = Intent(this, SnowflakeProxyService::class.java)